Minmeme/Rescue_Robot_Python/README.md

 1. make sure your joystick connect with computer
 2. make sure your device connect the same wifi (pi and computer must be connect to the same wifi)
 3. cheak ip in Pi and computer in my code
+4. dowload my coed in your computer and your raspberry pi

 Set up